bitwisejon/StardewValleyMods/OneClickShedReloader/README.md

-﻿**One Click Shed Reloader** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you harvest and reload all supported containers in a Shed or Barn with a single click on the outside of the building.
+﻿**One Click Shed Reloader** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you harvest and reload all supported containers in a Shed, Barn, or Coop with a single click on the outside of the building.

 ## Contents
 * [Install](#install)